ngnk/ids706-week6/README.md

 ![Result](query4.png)

-No record with a score below 45 remains.
+As seen, no record with a score below 45 remains.

+---
+We have succesfully loaded, analyzed, and performed CRUD operations on the dataset.
 ---